lukerhansen/fully-fluent-dpo-trainer/README.md

 ##  How it Works

-1. The base model generates 2 responses for every prompt.
+1. The base model generates 4 responses for every prompt.
-2. The Reward Model scores both.
+2. The Reward Model scores them.
 The winner is "Chosen", loser is "Rejected".
 3. The model is fine-tuned to maximize the margin between chosen and rejected responses with DPO training.

 ##  Repository Structure